Allersnj/olcPixelGameEngineSDL/README.md

 # olcPixelGameEngineSDL
-An SDL version of the the OneLoneCoder PixelGameEngine by David Barr that adds controller support.
-View the wiki for credit and documentation
+A version of [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) by javidx9, that uses SDL as a back end to provide native cross-platform controller support.
+View the wiki for documentation